 Bangkok public bus ticket can be bought on board.
 Just get on the bus, find a place to sit and the conductor will approach you.
 You will definitely notice the conductor as they always have a long round metal box in their hand and quite often wear uniform (see below).

 The most common fare for fan bus in Bangkok is 9 Baht.
 There are also bus routes with a set price of 6.5 8 Baht (red/creamy buses) which gets higher at night and becomes 8 or 8.5 10 Baht, depending on exact time.
 Expect to pay higher price after 11 pm.

 How to know the exact price of your fan bus ticket?
 Sometimes you can find a bus fare table sticker on the window inside the bus but they are not so common.

 Searching for a fare table or asking about the price isn’t worth it.
 Just pay 10 Baht for every person - it will always be enough and you will even get some change.

-The price of the air-con bus ticket depends on the length of your journey.
-The air-con bus fare range is from 11 to 23 Baht for a single trip.
+Bangkok air-con bus fare depends on the length of your journey.
+The air-con bus fare range is from 11 to 23 13 - 25 Baht for a single trip.

 You will know the exact price of your journey on the bus.
 You just need to tell the conductor your destination - choose some famous landmark near your destination such as shopping mall, market or temple.
 The conductor will tell you the price and most probably even let you know when you need to get off as they are often quite helpful.